reTHINK-project/dev-hyperty-toolkit/README.md

-# Is not ready to use.
-Work on progress

 ### Example Working

-- Hyperty Connector
+- WebRTC Connector

-### Not Working

-- Hyperty Chat
+- Group Chat
+- Hello World

 # Hyperty Development Toolkit

 ## Overview

-This repository provides required tools to develop Hyperties, at this moment we only support development of hyperties to the Browser;
+This repository provides required tools to develop Hyperties and a few demos.
+Currently limited to hyperties to be executed in the Browser;

 We hope soon have a version to support nodejs;